learn-co-curriculum/programming-univbasics-nds-nds-to-insight-with-methods/README.md

 Inside this code two key things happen:

-1. We total up the pieces in each of the snacks on a vending machine "spinner"
+1. We total up the price in each of the snacks on a vending machine "spinner"
 2. We "accumulate" that number to a grand total.

-This could would be simpler if we had a method that could `total_snack_pieces_on_spinner`.
+This could would be simpler if we had a method that could `total_value_of_spinner`.
 For each spinner in the row, we'd hand the spinner to our method, and the method would return the total number of snacks on the spinner.
 Then, we'd accumulate those returned spinner totals to a grand total.

 Beginners are often staggered by the idea we just presented: that we can just code into existence things we wish we had.
 But ...
 Yes!
 We can!
 And we